hexojs/site/source/docs/tag-plugins.md

 `{% raw %}{% post_link 2018-10-19-hexo-3-8-released 'Link to a post' %}{% endraw %}`

 {% post_link 2018-10-19-hexo-3-8-released 'Link to a post' %}

-The text of the post's title and the custom title is escaped by default.
-You can use the `escape` option to disable escaping.

-For instance:

 **Escape title.**